Keeping Drivers Safe

 Make It Quick

-Their big concern was making it as intuitive as possible for the wide range of users they were targeting (anyone who buys tires).
+Their big concern was making it as intuitive as possible for the wide range of users they were targeting (that is, anyone who buys tires).
 It needed to be straightforward and honest, not clever.

-In testing, we found that that animation and visual feedback was crucial in orienting and guiding less tech savvy users.
+In testing, we found that that animation and visual feedback were crucial in orienting and guiding less tech savvy users.